sualeh/pointlocation6709/README.md

 # Point Location 6709

-A Java representation of [ISO 6709] geographic point location by coordinates.
+*Point Location 6709* is a Java representation of [ISO 6709] geographic point location by coordinates.

 All classes are immutable and thread-safe.
 The code includes a parser that can parse all valid ISO 6709 representations.
 A formatter formats point locations to ISO 6709 "[human interface]" representations as well as "[string expressions]".
 Validity is enforced by JUnit tests.
-Maven is needed for a build.
+Java 7 or newer is required.

 ## Download